chuchuluco/hugo-personal/content/posts/5-songs-i-love/index.md

 I know we have been through a lot reading this post, maybe you had fun, I did.
 The time has come that you read the last one, but will do it together, ready?

->Read as if your brother’s name was Mario and because of that also your last name is Mario, so you can't escape the fate of always being that green guy always behind some red dude that can't keep one bitch safe.
+>*Read as if your brother’s name was Mario and because of that also your last name is Mario, so you can't escape the fate of always being that green guy always behind some red dude that can't keep one bitch safe.*

 ### ITS A MEEE NUMBER FIIIVEE!!

+>Note
-Note: I did not do more numbers because I'm not creative enough to keep this nonsense going.
+>I did not do more numbers because I'm not creative enough to keep this nonsense going.

 Finally, the best Bolero duo, Daniel, Me Estás Matando’s **Somos algo** from the album Grandes Éxitos del Boleroglam Vol. 1, it's one of my favorite songs by Daniel.
 A unique spin on the Bolero genre that keeps its roots but refreshes the production with a more contemporary vibe and more “current” lyrics.

 {{< spotify type="track" id="5iSpfk6cDOSYePagAoG639" width="100%" height="100" >}}

 This is another special one for me for two reasons:

 1. They are fucking fantastic and make great Boleros.

-1. Boleros was the favorite music genre of my late grandmother.
+2. Boleros was the favorite music genre of my late grandmother.
 Every single time I listen to Daniel, she is the only thing on my mind, then I imagine what she would have said if I showed her how they sounded like.
 I never had the opportunity to do so, I don't regret it, but I'm completely sure that she would have enjoyed their music.
 She used to listen a lot of music all the time, and from almost every genre, she didn’t care.
 I loved hearing her humming to a random song that she didn't know, but obviously she liked.

 So these dudes almost make me cry every time I listen to them, but in a happy-sad way.
 I can certainly say that they are the 1/16 that's left of my personality.